BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-30-why-an-engineer.md

 -Salman Khan (I think one of his degrees was in engineering) -My advisor for my research project in Nepal: Anil Chitrakar -The treatment I heard of the engineer getting at the meeting in Nepal: probably leave that out

 Add to "why an engineer" essay: Matt from Bridgeware, and his dad (don't remember the dad's name now).
 Matt being a serious and kind of badass human, and the dad having the aura of a farmer when he came in the room.
 Honest work.
 Real work.

-Add to "why an engineer" essay: Matt from Bridgeware, and his dad (don't remember the dad's name now).
-Matt being a serious and kind of badass human, and the dad having the aura of a farmer when he came in the room.
-Honest work.
-Real work.